OskarGrzenda/FinalYear_Project/README.md

 How to run the project

-1. Install Android Emulator / Install Expo Go app on your mobile device
+1. Install Android Emulator (https://developer.android.com/studio) or Install Expo Go app on your mobile device
 2. Set up and emulator and start it
 3. Clone the repository
 4. Open the 'GymTrackerApp' folder in the terminal